 Director of the DEA, then the Music Master’s degree programme from 1993-2008; member of the UFR Arts Board (Arts, Literature, Language) from 2009-2013; member of the UDS Humanities Doctoral College: 2004-2010; from 1998, ongoing: responsible for organising conferences on music-musicology as part of JE 2114, then EA 3402 and the UFR Arts Inter-Arts seminar for the UDS, a number (14) of conferences and conventions, organised events (see the full activity report, p.
 43-44).

 V/ National and international activity initiated by Marta Grabocz since being appointed to the IUF (from 2009-2010)

 A/ International annual (or biennial) conventions devoted to the question of the relationships between « narratology and the arts ».

 Conventions entitled: » L’art comme texte.
 Approches narratologiques, sémiotiques, trans-médiatiques »:

 1st convention: 7-8 December 2012, Hungarian Institute, Paris (Paris 6th) – 24 participants from 11 countries.

 2nd convention: 5-7 December 2013, European Doctoral College, University of Strasbourg – 36 participants from 13 countries.

 B/ Annual international conventions dedicated to an absent and unexplored aspect of contemporary music; that of the extra-musical influences and patterns on contemporary works; events at the CDMC (Centre de Documentation de la Musique Contemporaines, Paris, Cité de la Musique).

-2/ Second colloquium: 26 April 2013: « Les œuvres de Kaija Saariaho entre inspiration visuelle et influence littéraire » (13 participants and the composer).
+2/ « Les œuvres de Kaija Saariaho entre inspiration visuelle et influence littéraire », 26 avril 2013, (13 participants et la compositrice)

 VI/ Work, Books, and Articles: (see the separate 18 page list of publications [global CV])